domluna/JuliaFormatter.jl/README.md

 See [this issue](https://github.com/domluna/JuliaFormatter.jl/issues/77) for more details.

-### Trailing 0s for float literals
+### Leading and trailing 0s for float literals

-If a float literal is missing a trailing 0 it is added:
+If a float literal is missing a *trailing* 0 it is added:

 ```julia
 a = 1.